harness/developer-hub/docs/self-managed-enterprise-edition/back-up-and-recover/use-an-external-database.md

 - Your port must be open for bidirectional replication.

   :::info note
   MongoDB uses default port 27017 to communicate between Harness Self-Managed Enterprise Edition and the database.
-MongoDB supports a wide range ports, you can use any supported MongoDB port range.
+MongoDB supports a wide range of ports, and you can use any supported MongoDB port range.
   :::

 - Your Kubernetes cluster and MongoDB backend must be on the same subnet.